Northland Treatment Objectives

 The goals of Northland’s addiction recovery program are to:

 - Educate both the patient and family about the natural history of the disease and the consequences of not treating the disease.
-When people stop viewing addiction as a moral shortcoming or series of bad choices, they appreciate the need for treatment and are open to rehab.
+Addiction is not a moral shortcoming or series of bad choices, through education clients and families appreciate the need for treatment and are open to rehab.

 - Provide a framework for each patient to apply this addiction recovery education to his or her own personal history of alcohol and/or drug use.
 We do more than talk about recovery; we are experienced in a variety of treatment models that provide lasting results.